-Petrine Epistles
+Petrine Epistles SWBLI2236

 An exegetical study of I II and III Peter designed to enable the student to understand and interpret the biblical message.
-Primary attention will be given to the form and content of the text itself: its background and history distinctive liter Credits: 2.00
+Primary attention will be given to the form and content of the text itself: its background and history distinctive literary traits, the flow of the argument, and the application of its truths in the contemporary setting.